aswin2good/Custom_IP/README.md

   ### IP Integrator:
    - This tool within Vivado allows you to visually connect different IP cores on a design canvas, creating complex system designs by interfacing them together.

-## Overview
-This repository documents the process of designing a custom GPIO IP core in Xilinx Vivado for controlling switches and LEDs using the AXI interface.
-The IP core is customizable and can be integrated into a block design on various FPGA platforms.

-The IP manages registers, defines AXI interfaces, and allows parameter customization for hardware-level integration.

 ---